-Applicants must have earned a baccalaureate degree in a life science (e.g., Biochemistry, Biology, Cell Biology, Clinical Laboratory Sciences, Microbiology, Molecular Biosciences etc.) prior to enrollment in the program.
-An applicant with a baccalaureate degree in other than a life science can be considered for admission provided the prerequisite coursework has been successfully completed.
+Applicants must have earned a bachelor's degree in a life science (e.g., biochemistry, biology, cell biology, clinical laboratory science, microbiology, molecular biosciences etc.) prior to enrollment in the program.
+An applicant with a degree in other than a life science can be considered for admission provided the prerequisite course work has been successfully completed.

 Prerequisites include the following courses: